-Overview of Office 365 groups in Microsoft Graph
+Overview of Microsoft 365 groups in Microsoft Graph

 Groups form the foundation that enables user collaboration and integration across services to support rich scenarios in task planning, teamwork, education, and more.
-When you integrate with Office 365 groups, your application can support millions of users as they transition across various experiences in the Office 365 suite and beyond.
+When you integrate with Microsoft 365 groups, your application can support millions of users as they transition across various experiences in the Microsoft 365 suite and beyond.

 Create groups to facilitate teamwork across services